National FPS Practice Test

 C. Suggest the family call the FPS’s supervisor to complain

 D. Inform the family that there is no resource available to help them

 5. Planning for Wellness

 A mother was telling about her family's experience.
 When the mother began describing her relationship with her daughter, she started fidgeting in her seat and looking around the room.
 She stated that her relationship with her daughter was good, and that all the challenges in the family stemmed from her son’s behavior.
-Based on this information, what might have caused the PSP to focus the discussion on both children?
+Based on this information, what might have caused the FPS to focus the discussion on both children?

 C. The mother’s body language indicated there may be problems with the daughter

 D. The FPS believed that if one of the children had problems, it was likely that both of the children had problems